ericlbc/third_week_repo/README.md

 # third_week_repo
-A project to accomplish week three qwiklab
+A project to accomplish week three qwiklab.
+I am editing the README file.
+Ading some more details about the project description.